lmmovable/lmmovable/README.md

 ---
 <p align="center"> also if ure gonna copy me atleast do it right where u dont make it ugly too LMAO also sitting near where i ALWAYS sit at is CRAZY!!

 <p align="center"> <img width="150" src="https://cdn.discordapp.com/attachments/1095650668787810307/1192413710262738944/Screenshot_20240104-0336553.png?ex=65a8fcce&is=659687ce&hm=e4e920f15bab16a6fe8d41a4c2137a40cd20e193a3063ae1661d986d8382d194&" alt="burps"> <img width="190" src="https://cdn.discordapp.com/attachments/1095650668787810307/1192413710510194749/Screenshot_20240104-0336552.png?ex=65a8fcce&is=659687ce&hm=5134bfca4722493dcc2181ec73b7e02603b7a07a0add20e834870f6cdfb02eab&" alt="burps">

+<p align="center"> also thanksies to the prsn who whisp me abt it. i will KISS U SO HARD ON THE LIPS, soz 4 no response was busy!!